Stars1233/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Last changed: June 27, 2025 (micropython meeting)
+Last changed: July 4, 2025 (remove CP show)

 News Sources